rebelcl0ud/blog/_posts/2019-04-14-[66]-oo-polymorphism.markdown

 date:   2019-04-14
 categories: [java, design patterns]
 ---

+Below started as a section within Design Patterns post, but it started looking like this could get a bit longer so it was moved here.
+Design Patterns will be left solely for notes on the design playlist as was the initial intent.
+What follows are 'notes' as I make my way through the Head First Java book. sn: *I miss JavaScript and hope I don't forget it as I delve deeper into Java.*

+## inheritance check
   Something I've come across in relation to design patterns; OO

   A good way to keep your inheritance in check when designing is using `IS-A`.
 Example: Dog `is-a` Canine `is-a` Animal.
 Note: `is-a` relationship works in only 1 direction.

+## access levels

   Access Levels: `public` instance variables/ methods are not inherited, `private`are not.
 There are also `default` and `protected`.

+## super
   Subclass using super class method and subclass override method: use `super.addMethodHereLikeSleep()` followed by your own method that way it runs both.
   ```
   puublic void sleep() {